ioBrokerTranslator/doc/admin.md

 - The adapter must contain the i18n files in a separate folder with the default naming scheme
 - If the adapter is using `gulp`, ensure all files are up-to-date by calling `gulp translateAndUpdateWordsJS` and commit and push those changes
+- If the adapter is using @iobroker/adapter-dev, ensure all files are up-to-date by calling npm run translate all and commit and push those changes to master

 ### Create component in Weblate

-1. Navigate to https://weblate.iobroker.net/projects/adapters/ and click on "Add new translation component"
+1. Navigate to https://weblate.iobroker.net/projects/adapters/ and click on "Add new translation component" located at the bottom of the page.
+Do NOT use "Add new translation project"
 1. Provide the following input:
    - Component name: Name of the adapter in lowercase without "ioBroker."
 (Example: `loxone` for the adapter ioBroker.loxone)
    - URL slug: same as component name above - do not shorten it!